Easily and quickly enhance your travel photos in Luminar with filters and presets.

 Another useful effect for giving your images more definition is the clarity tool combined with a boost in contrast.
 I use this effect quite a lot with my landscapes and architecture photography, especially for grungy or moody environments with lots of texture.
 One thing to note is that clarity can easily be overdone causing your images to look heavily manipulated or with heavy HDR.
 I’ve fine-tuned my own preset to give subtle but impactful clarity of a scene.

 Some images work better when converted to black and white (monochrome), this is why I’ve made a preset to give color images a new vision statement.
 If you like dark, edgy and contrasty black and white photography, this preset will allow you to easily convert your color images to magical monochrome.

 Have you ever taken a landscape image and realized that your images didn’t capture what it is that you witnessed at the time?
 Perhaps it was because you were trying to photograph an incredibly blue sky but your camera wasn’t able to render the rich saturation.
-I’ve created this polarized preset to subtly give your images a boost in saturation without going over the top.
+I’ve created this polarized preset to subtly change saturation of image without going over the top.

 Similar to the polarizing effect, the saturation filter increases saturation but also enhance the vibrancy of an image.
 Again, this has been tweaked to not overdo the effect, yet give your images a subtle boost in color.

 Want to give your images a dreamlike quality?
 It’s as simple as applying an Orton effect, which is a soft blurred feel to create a surreal atmosphere.
 I use this effect for almost all my rainforest photography, but again, if overdone it can ruin a perfectly good shot.
 I’ve combined a subtle tweak to Luminar’s soft glow effect for a more desirable result.